This is my debut book

 Fishing Breaks offer the widest selection of the very best chalk stream brown trout dry fly and nymph fishing in the county of Wiltshire.

 Wiltshire has an amazing chalkstream heritage.
-It was the home of Frank Sawyer, inventor of the Pheasant Tail Nymph and has the most extraordinary variety of streams like the Nadder and Wylye which are the best kept secrets in dry fly circles.
+It was the home of Frank Sawyer, inventor of the Pheasant Tail Nymph and has the most extraordinary variety of streams – the Nadder and Wylye are the best-kept secrets in dry fly circles.

-This is a county that welcomes visitors with world famous landmarks
+This is a county that welcomes visitors with its world famous landmarks:

-Many of the villages are lovely places to stay with inns like The
+Many of the villages are lovely places to stay with inns such as The

 Lamb at Hindon or The

 Marcus McCorkell is a great fan of the Wiltshire streams, living as he does on the county border with Dorset.

 ‘Having been bought up in Dorset, the Avon and its tributaries were an eye-opening discovery.
 The bigger rivers, larger fish and faster flows made me change my tactics: less of the commando-style stalking on wild streams to more of the leisurely spotting of feeding fish, selecting the right fly and laying a perfect line across the water.’

 You may read more about Marcus McCorkell on the Fishing Guides page.
 If you wish to pick Marcus’s brain, email him at firstname.lastname@example.org All diary and booking enquiries should be made to Fishing Breaks.

 Top gastro pub: The Angel Coaching Inn, Heytesbury